tomasc/mongoid_ability/README.md

 ### Lock

 A `Lock` class can be any class that include `MongoidAbility::Lock`.
+There should be only one such class in an application.

 ```ruby
 class MyLock